-- 46. JJC's Office of Student Activities maintains a policy governing the posting of materials on campus, titled "JJC Office of Student Activities Posting Guidelines" ("Posting Policy").
+- 40. JJC's Office of Student Activities maintains a policy governing the posting of materials on campus, titled "JJC Office of Student Activities Posting Guidelines" ("Posting Policy").
 (A true and correct copy is attached as Exhibit 4.)
-Upon information and belief, the Posting Policy was last revised on March 20, 2012. - 47.
-The Posting Policy contains a list of nine criteria that govern content to be posted on JJC's campus. - 48.
-Under the Posting Policy, students who wish to post materials on campus must provide "a contact name, a phone number, the name of the organization, and purpose of [the] posting." - 49.
-The Posting Policy further requires that students use "[a]ppropriate language" and prohibits the use of "profanity" and "lewd pictures (photo or illustrations)." - 50.
-According to the Posting Policy, students must bring fifteen (15) copies of their intended posting to the Office of Student Activities, "where the posting will be reviewed and stamped if approved." - 51.
-Upon information and belief, no policies or guidelines other than the Posting Policy govern the approval of requests to post materials on JJC main campus bulletin boards.
+Upon information and belief, the Posting Policy was last revised on March 20, 2012. - 41.
+The Posting Policy contains a list of nine criteria that govern content to be posted on JJC's campus. - 42.
+Under the Posting Policy, students who wish to post materials on campus must provide "a contact name, a phone number, the name of the organization, and purpose of [the] posting." - 43.
+The Posting Policy further requires that students use "[a]ppropriate language" and prohibits the use of "profanity" and "lewd pictures (photo or illustrations)." - 44.
+According to the Posting Policy, students must bring fifteen (15) copies of their intended posting to the Office of Student Activities, "where the posting will be reviewed and stamped if approved." - 45.
+Upon information and belief, no written policies or guidelines other than the Posting Policy govern the approval of requests to post materials on JJC main campus bulletin boards. - 46.
+By requiring approval before a student may post any printed content on campus, the Posting Policy imposes a prior restraint on student expression.

-- 52. By requiring approval before a student may post any printed content on campus, the Posting Policy imposes a prior restraint on student expression. - 53.
-The Posting Policy prohibits anonymous speech by requiring that students provide a contact name and phone number on posted materials and by requiring that students provide contact information as part of the approval process. - 54.
-The Posting Policy prohibits students from engaging in spontaneous speech by requiring that all flyers be pre-approved by the Office of Student Activities. - 55.
-The Posting Policy grants unfettered discretion to the Office of Student Services and Activities, or any administrators responsible for the Posting Policy's enforcement, to deny a request to post materials because of the content or viewpoint of the speaker's intended message. - 56.
-The Posting Policy prohibits students from engaging in protected expressive activity by requiring that students use "appropriate language" and banning the use of "profanity" and "lewd pictures (photo or illustrations)." - 57.
-The Posting Policy is an overbroad and vague restriction on speech. - C. Salazar has repeatedly attempted to engage in constitutionally protected expressive activity on her campus, but has been thwarted by JJC's policies and practices. - 58.
+- 47. The Posting Policy prohibits anonymous speech by requiring that students provide a contact name and phone number on posted materials and by requiring that students provide contact information as part of the approval process. - 48.
+The Posting Policy prohibits students from engaging in spontaneous speech by requiring that all flyers be pre-approved by the Office of Student Activities. - 49.
+The Posting Policy grants unfettered discretion to the Office of Student Activities, or any administrators responsible for the Posting Policy's enforcement, to deny a request to post materials because of the content or viewpoint of the speaker's intended message. - 50.
+The Posting Policy prohibits students from engaging in protected expressive activity by requiring that students use "appropriate language" and banning the use of "profanity" and "lewd pictures (photo or illustrations)." - 51.
+The Posting Policy is an overbroad and vague restriction on speech. - 52.
+The Posting Policy has a chilling effect on Salazar's rights and those of all JJC students to engage freely and openly in expressive activity on campus, including protected political speech. - C. Salazar has repeatedly attempted to engage in constitutionally protected expressive activity on her campus, but has been thwarted by JJC's policies and practices. - 53.
 Salazar is an applicant for membership in the Party for Socialism and Liberation ("PSL"), an organization with approximately 10,000 members nationwide and approximately 24 members in Chicago, along with another 50-75 individuals who are affiliated with the organization in Chicago.
-PSL's core beliefs include that "capitalism . . . is the source of the main problems confronting humanity today." - 59.
+PSL's core beliefs include that "capitalism . . . is the source of the main problems confronting humanity today." - 54.
 Salazar attends regular Saturday meetings of the Chicago chapter of PSL and participates in other chapter activities.